- What is Liposuction?

 Liposuction vs. Tummy Tuck For Abdominal Sculpting

 Liposuction is usually performed as an outpatient procedure, though Dr. Cook recommends that a friend or family member spend the first night with you so you may fully relax.
-During the operation, Dr. Cook will first break up, and then remove, excess fat from the target area with a surgical tool called a cannula.
-The procedure typically requires only a small incision that should not result in extensive scarring.
 Local or general anesthesia will be used, depending on the size of the target area and the volume of fat being eliminated.

 Liposuction Recovery And Results

 After liposuction, patients typically experience some swelling or bruising at the target sites.
 Oral pain medication can be used to easily manage any post-operative discomfort.

 In addition, a compression garment is usually worn for several weeks following the procedure to aid in the healing process.
 Most patients return to work and their normal daily activities within one week.

 Depending upon the extent of your liposuction procedure and the number of target areas, Dr. Cook will recommend that you avoid strenuous exercise for four to eight weeks.
 Though the eliminated fat cells will not regenerate, remaining fat cells can still store fat.
 Therefore, regular exercise and healthy eating habits are essential to maintaining and optimizing your results.

 Since liposuction is a highly customized procedure that can be performed almost anywhere on the body, there is no fixed cost.
 The full price of your liposuction treatment with Dr. Cook will depend on a variety of factors including the: